leanstacks/cra-template-typescript/template/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm test:ci`

+Executes the test runner in `CI` mode and produces a coverage report.
+With `CI` mode enabled, the test runner executes all tests one time and prints a summary report to the console.
+A code coverage report is printed to the console immediately following the test summary.

+A detailed test coverage report is created in the `./coverage` directory.

 ### `npm run build`

 Builds the app for production to the `build` folder.\